MechMindRobotics/mecheye_csharp_interface-archived/README.md

 3. Right CIick on the "Mechmind_cameraAPI_Csharp" solution and click "Manage Nuget packages".

-4. Then Click the "Browse" tag and search "Google.Protobuf" and install it.
+4. Then Click the "Browse" tag and search "NetMQ" and install it.

    The 3 other packages can also be installed in this way.